-A prime rib is most often roasted “standing” on the rib bones so that the meat does not touch the pan, however, slow roasting a prime rib is easier to serve when it is boneless as you don’t have to carve around the bones.
-If you choose to go boneless, as we did for our slow roasted prime rib, you will need a roasting pan with a rack.
+A prime rib is most often roasted “standing” on the rib bones so the meat does not touch the pan; however, a slow roast prime rib is easier to serve when it is boneless, as you don’t have to carve around the bones.
+If you choose to go boneless, as we did for our slow-roasted prime rib, you will need a roasting pan with a rack.

 What is the difference between Prime Rib and Ribeye Steaks?

 The prime rib is a roast with more muscle and fat.
 Ribeye is a steak cut from the prime rib roast.